On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: Definitions and statements

 Simpler versions of this general question concern the solenoids, whose study was started in \cite{BPS}, and then infinite type surfaces corresponding to direct limits.
 The purpose of this article is to make progress in the second case using the formalism of asymptotically rigid homeomorphisms and braided Thompson groups developed in \cite{universalmcg,braidedthompson}.
 A previous result in this direction is the rigidity theorem proved in \cite{fossasnguyen} for an infinite type planar surface related to the Thompson group $T$ (see \cite{CFP}).

-In this note we will consider an infinite surface obtained from the sphere by deleting the standard Cantor set from the equator, whose corresponding asymptotically rigid mapping class group is an extension $\mathcal B$ (see \cite{universalmcg}) of the Thompson group $V$ (see \cite{CFP}) by an infinite pure mapping class group, which is closely related to the braided Thompson groups considered by Brin (\cite{brin2}) and Dehornoy (\cite{dehornoy1,dehornoy2}).
-The novelty in the present setting is the appearance of some non-rigidity phenomenon of the corresponding pants complexes, and the description of the automorphisms group as a mapping class group.
+In this note we will consider an infinite surface obtained from the sphere by deleting the standard Cantor set from the equator.
+Since its mapping class group is a topological group, the authors of \cite{universalmcg} introduced a smaller subgroup $\B$ called asymptotically rigid mapping class group, which was proved to be finitely presented.
+As its name suggests, one restricts to mapping classes of those homeomorphisms which preserve an extra structure on the surface, but only outside of large enough compact sub-surfaces.

+There were different but closely related versions of such asymptotically rigid mapping class groups considered independently by Brin (\cite{brin2}) and Dehornoy (\cite{dehornoy1,dehornoy2}).
+All of them are usually designed by the generic term of braided Thompson groups, as they occur as extensions of some Thompson group (see \cite{CFP}) by an inductive limit of mapping class groups, in particular by infinite braid groups.

+For instance, $\B$ is the extension of the Thompson group $V$ by an inductive limit of pure mapping class groups of holed spheres corresponding to an exhaustion of the sphere punctured along a Cantor set.
+The extra structure in its definition is needed to make unique the extension of a given homeomorphism defined on a compact sub-surface to the whole surface.
+The action at infinity of such a homeomorphism is an avatar of the action of the Thompson group $V$ on the Cantor set.

+The novelty in the present setting is the appearance of some mild non-rigidity phenomenon of the corresponding Hatcher-Thurston asymptotic pants complex.
+Nevertheless the group of automorphisms is still an asymptotic mapping class groups of the surface, but now the extra structure preserved is weakened.